Star Valley Wyoming Temple

 Star Valley Tabernacle, taken 1917

-The Star Valley Wyoming Temple will be the first temple built in Wyoming.
+The Star Valley Wyoming Temple was the first temple built in Wyoming.

 When problems were encountered with the originally proposed location for the Star Valley Wyoming Temple at the base of Hale Canyon, the location was shifted west next to the highway.
 Once excavation was complete at the new location, the contractor found the ground conditions to be ideal, eliminating the usual need for extensive fill and compaction work.

 1. "Moroni placement for Star Valley Wyoming Temple will be April 25," Star Valley Independent, 1 Apr.
 2016, 5 Apr.
 2016 <https://www.starvalleyindependent.com/2016/04/01/moroni-placement-for-star-valley-wyoming-temple-will-be-april-25/>.